Phileosopher/commonplace/jobs-6_negotiating.md

 - Payroll deductions for workplace items:
   - This can include gas expense, company lunches, and supplies.
   - This is a corporate money-saving trick that completely disrespects you and your ability to work.
-- Dictated hours for salaried employees or mandatory office time for a job that canb e completely work-from-home:
+- Dictated hours for salaried employees or mandatory office time for a job that can be completely work-from-home:
   - Every employee is required to work a certain number of hours.
   - Dictated hours force salary employees to loiter in an office.
 - Managers dictate internal job transfers: